ianwagner/campfire/docs/ad-recipe-setup.md

 Admins must be able to read and write recipe configuration data.
-Ensure your `firestore.rules` file includes collections for `recipeTypes` and `componentTypes` with write access restricted to administrators:
+Ensure your `firestore.rules` file includes collections for `recipeTypes` and `componentTypes` and `componentInstances` with write access restricted to administrators:

 ```
 match /recipeTypes/{docId} {